If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 And on top of that, the best partners out there are going to work with your budgetary constraints to figure out ways to get creative and still meet the needs of your visitors, meet kind of the the vision of the project you’re looking for, but work creatively within those budgetary constraints that honestly are inherent to working with a lot of nonprofits.

 And so again, I always recommend some sort of broad range.
-Obviously it’s up to you what you disclose when you disclose it, but I think you’ll have better results if you include some sort of range, even if it’s a pretty big one.
+Obviously it’s up to you what you disclose and when you disclose it, but I think you’ll have better results if you include some sort of range, even if it’s a pretty big one.

 Point Person